comp426-2022-spring/a99-sirius/README.md

 ### To run the application locally:

-1. Open your terminal and run the following command to install server dependencies:
+1. Open your terminal and run the following command to install server dependencies[^1]:

      `npm install --`

-2. Access the client directory and install all dependencies
+2. Access the client directory and install all dependencies[^1]:

      `cd/client`